 Outlaw Trail Series

-Complete all 5 trail runs in the Outlaw Trail Series (Outlaw, Lake McMurtry, Flower Moon, Dark and Dirty, and Thunderbird) in a calendar year and receive a cool plaque to recognize your achievement.
+Complete all 6 trail runs in the Outlaw Trail Series (Outlaw, Lake McMurtry, Greater Roadrunner Trail Run, Flower Moon, Dark and Dirty, and Thunderbird) in the calendar year 2023 and receive a cool plaque to recognize your achievement.
 Distance is not a factor (in other words, you can run the 5K or the 135mile).
 Virtual options do exist that allow runners to complete the series even if they are unable to attend an event in person.
-An Oklahoma shaped plaque with times and distances for all races engraved and hooks to hang the medals will make a nice Christmas arrival next year.
+An Oklahoma-shaped plaque with hooks looks great as a display for awesome medals.

 There has been increased interest in the longer distances, especially the 200 mile races.
 This is a nice intermediate to test yourself and develop strategies for those longer runs.
 The Outlaw 135 mile course is made up of the 100 mile course with the bonus of the 7 mile loop an additional 5 times.
 This allows runners to be monitored more closely by the start/finish aid station late in the race and concentrate volunteers.
 Same Saturday morning start time the 100 mile run with a 48 hour cutoff (see cutoffs in section below).
 We do allow drop downs to still get a 100 mile buckle or longest distance completed as in all our runs (but not qualify for place).
 The 135 mile has about 21,000 feet of gain.